 THE FINAL SPOT

 The final fishing Hotspot of the shoot was Pete and Ang’s regular drifting grounds right in view of Lodge 88.
 Day in and day out, this spot has produced Fish’n Canada’s best numbers and biggest Esnagi Walleye to date.
 It’s a very small area to fish and no one really knows why it produces so well; it’s just one of those bonus fishing areas.
-Pete likes drifting a jig and minnow combo while Ang prefers a live minnow on a drop shot rig—that’s right, the one that is associated with Bass fishing.
+Pete likes drifting a jig and minnow combo while Ang prefers a live minnow or a leech on a drop shot rig—that’s right, the rig that is associated with Bass fishing.

 Angelo says, “It only works for Bass?
 Really?”